kwokcb/ShadingLanguageX/README.md

 For example, the `+` operator (e.g., `float x = 1.0 + 1.0;`) intuitively compiles to the `add` node, and the same for all other mathematical operators. `if` expressions compile to either of the `ifgreater`, `ifgreatereq` or `ifequal` nodes depending on the condition. `switch` expressions compile to the `switch` node.
 The swizzle operator (e.g., `some_vector.xy`) compiles to `extract` and `combine` nodes.
 Most MaterialX nodes are represented by a standard library function that is built into the language, such as `color3 c = image("albedo.png");` which compiles to the `image` node.
 Additionally, declaring a variable (e.g., `vec3 up = vec3(0, 1, 0);`) compiles to a `constant` node (or a `combine` node depending on the inputs to the expression).

 # Why Use ShadingLanguageX?
-Merge subsections into one paragraph

-Currently, MaterialX shaders can be made either using the MaterialX C++ or Python APIs, or using a node editor software. __ShadingLanguageX__ provides several benefits over these existing methods.
+Currently, MaterialX shaders can be made either using the MaterialX C++ or Python APIs, or using a node editor software. __ShadingLanguageX__ offers an additional way to create MaterialX shaders that provides several benefits over the existing methods.

-#### Manage Complexity

-Using existing methods, it can be difficult to develop and maintain complex MaterialX shaders with many nodes. __ShadingLanguageX__ provides a concise syntax and tools such as for loops and user-defined functions that make it easy to develop complex shaders.

-#### Reuse Functionality

-__ShadingLanguageX__ supports the `#include` directive that make it easy to reuse code in more than one project.

-#### Iterate Quickly

-The MaterialX API can be quite verbose to use when writing shaders because it needs to provide control over every aspect of MaterialX.
-Developers can write their own wrappers around the API, but this takes time and knowledge about either C++ or Python. __ShadingLanguageX__ has a less functionality than the MaterialX API, but in return provides a language with a simple syntax, a much smaller syntax grammar to learn, and one that was developed specifically for building MaterialX shaders.
+* __Start and Iterate Quickly__ The MaterialX API can be quite verbose to use when writing shaders because it needs to provide control over every aspect of MaterialX.
+Developers can write their own wrappers around the API, but this takes time and knowledge about MaterialX and either C++ or Python. __ShadingLanguageX__ provides less functionality than the MaterialX API, but in return provides a language with a simple syntax, that was developed specifically for building MaterialX shaders.
+This allows developers to get started and iterate on ideas quickly.
 There is no setup code to write, just the shaders and a call to the compiler.

-#### Code Readability

-TODO
+* __Manage Compexity and Reuse Code__ Similarly, node editors can become difficult to use when developing shaders with a large number of nodes and often have limited function reusability features between shaders. __ShadingLanguageX__ provides for loops, user-defined functions and `#include` directives that make it easier to create shaders with thousands of nodes and reuse code between projects.
+* __Shader Readability__ Another benefit of __ShadingLanguageX__ is that it is very readable.
+As mentioned previously, the MaterialX API can be quite verbose, obscuring the logic of the shader and staring at a network of nodes is not much easier.  __ShadingLanguageX__ has a concise syntax targetted specifically for MaterialX shaders which results in code with logic that is more easily understandable.

 # Getting Started